vuepress/core/docs/guide/configuration.md

 </CodeGroup>

 ::: tip
-We will refer the config object as **VuePress Config**.
+Check out the [Config Reference](../reference/config.md) for a full list of VuePress config.
 :::

 ## Config Scopes

-You may have noticed that there is a `themeConfig` option in VuePress Config.
+You may have noticed that there is a `themeConfig` option in VuePress config.

 Options outside `themeConfig` are **Site Config**, while options inside `themeConfig` are **Theme Config**.